NeMo: Needle in a Montage for Video-Language Understanding: Introduction

 In natural language processing, a widely adopted approach for evaluating long-context recall in LLMs is the \textit{needle in a haystack} test~\citep{nlpneedle,kuratov2024searchneedle,countingstar,ruler}.
 This method entails embedding a random statement (``needle'') within a long context (``haystack'') and prompting the model to retrieve it.
 Although highly specialized, this test effectively simulates real-world scenarios in which crucial information is obscured within extensive content windows.
-Furthermore, studies indicate that performance on this test is predictive of results on more comprehensive benchmarks~\citep{babilong,videohaystack}.
-This methodology has inspired the development of evaluation paradigms for VideoLLMs, as long video understanding in VideoLLMs closely parallels long-context reasoning in conventional LLMs.
+Furthermore, studies indicate that performance on this test is predictive of results on more comprehensive benchmarks~\citep{babilong,videohaystack}, {and our empirical results further show that this observation can be extended to the video-language domain (as discussed in Sec.~\ref{sec:exp_analysis}).} This methodology has inspired the development of evaluation paradigms for VideoLLMs, as long video understanding in VideoLLMs closely parallels long-context reasoning in conventional LLMs.
 Several recent studies~\citep{videohaystack,mlvu} have extended needle in a haystack to VideoLLMs.
 However, these variants have yet to resolve the fundamental evaluation challenges faced by VideoLLMs.
 In particular, the injected ``needle'' is often video-irrelevant (\eg, a static image or an unrelated short clip), rather than being embedded within the semantic context of the video ``haystack''.
-Consequently, existing benchmarks end up addressing a simplified problem that does not fully capture the complexities of video reasoning.
+Consequently, existing benchmarks end up addressing a simplified problem that does not fully capture the complexities of video understanding.

 To address this problem, we introduce a novel task of {\textbf{\underline{Ne}edle in a \underline{Mo}ntage} (\textbf{\task{}})}, specifically designed for evaluating VideoLLMs, as shown in Fig.\ \ref{fig:nemo_teaser}.
-Rather than injecting content unrelated to the video~\citep{videohaystack,mlvu}, our task embeds one or more video-relevant ``needles'' (\ie, short video clips) within a ``montage'' (\ie, a long video composed from many loosely related short video clips).
-In our design, a VideoLLM must retrieve each individual {needle} by identifying its temporal extent.
-Our task thus elicits a model's critical video reasoning capabilities, including long-context recall and temporal grounding.
+Rather than injecting content unrelated to the video~\citep{videohaystack,mlvu}, our task embeds one or more video-relevant ``needles'' (\ie, short video clips) within a ``montage'' (\ie, a video composed from many loosely related short video clips).
+In our design, a VideoLLM must retrieve each individual {needle} by identifying its temporal extent. {Our task thus assesses two fundamental abilities critical for temporal understanding, namely retrieval-style long-context recall and temporal grounding.}

 Although this new task is clearly defined, creating a scalable benchmark remains challenging.
 Annotating videos, especially those of long duration, demands substantial manual effort, restricting scalability.
 To overcome this limitation, we propose a comprehensive yet compact video representation and develop a scalable, automated data generation pipeline that synthesizes long montages by seamlessly combining multiple short video clips.
 Our experiments show that this pipeline effectively generates high-quality data.